nicolasdilley/J-Socket/README.md

  ## Guide

  A simpleChat example can be found under the /example folder.
-SimpleChat is a command line very basic chat app.
+SimpleChat is a basic command line chat app.

- To create a client only a few lines of code are needed
+ To create a client only a few lines of code are needed :
  ```
  Socket socket = new Socket("localhost",3030);